 DAY 1– ARNI STROKE REHABILITATION THEORY

-Introducing the ARNI training programme and the Stroke Care Pathway from the acute ward onwards.
+Introducing the ARNI specialist training programme and the Stroke Care Pathway from the acute ward onwards.
 Providing an up-to-date research and practice evidence surrounding functional training after ABI/stroke and the critical role of neuroplasticity in stroke recovery.
 Examining the ARNI FTS Gateway technique approach for transfers to/from the floor and focusing on task practice, coping strategies and strength training.
 Examining considerations for professional practice: assessing functional and psychological limitations caused by ABI/Stroke and reviewing the possible choices for quality of life outcome measures: those typically used clinically and those which may be used in the community.